araobp/ultrasonic-communication/README.md

 |J2    |1-2     |Use on-board MIC 1(M1)|
 |J3    |1-2     |Use on-board MIC 2(M2)|

-Note: M1's LR is pulled-down and M2's LR is pulled-up.
+Note: M1's L/R pin is pulled-down and M2's L/R pin is pulled-up.

 ## STM32L476RG pinout configuration (CubeMX)

+This configuration use two lines to aquire sound: one for left mic and the other for right mic.

 ![Pinout](./Pinout.jpg)

+It is also possible to use only one line for both L/R sound acquisition.

 ## Schematics